 Adult Scholarship: Apply online | Download a PDF

-Art in the Community Program brings free afterschool art programs to West Contra Costa Unified School District schools, community centers and the library.
-The Richmond Art Center’s teaching artists provide hands-on learning activities like charcoal and pencil drawing, painting, collage, clay, sculpture, screen-printing, jewelry design and mosaics.
-Each spring, an exhibition at the Richmond Art Center showcases works created by these students.
+Our Traveling Art in the Community Program brings free after school art programs to middle and elementary schools, community centers and the Richmond Public library.
+The Richmond Art Center’s teaching artists provide hands-on learning activities like drawing, painting, collage, clay, sculpture, screen-printing, jewelry design and mosaics.
+Each spring, an exhibition at the Art Center showcases the diverse works created by these students.
 For more information on bringing an Art in the Community Program to your group or school, contact Rebeca García-González at email@example.com or call 510.620.6772.